shunliz/AWS-certificate/ec2.md

 When using Remote Desktop, GPUs using the WDDM driver model are replaced with a non-accelerated Remote Desktop display driver.
 In order to access your GPU hardware, you need to utilize a different remote access tool, such as VNC.

+**Q. What is Amazon EC2 F1?**

+Amazon EC2 F1 is a compute instance with programmable hardware you can use for application acceleration.
+The new F1 instance type provides a high performance, easy to access FPGA for developing and deploying custom hardware accelerations.

+**Q. What are FPGAs and why do I need them?**

+FPGAs are programmable integrated circuits that you can configure using software.
+By using FPGAs you can accelerate your applications up to 30x when compared with servers that use CPUs alone.
+And, FPGAs are reprogrammable, so you get the flexibility to update and optimize your hardware acceleration without having to redesign the hardware.

+**Q. How does F1 compare with traditional FPGA solutions?**

+F1 is an AWS instance with programmable hardware for application acceleration.
+With F1, you have access to FPGA hardware in a few simple clicks, reducing the time and cost of full-cycle FPGA development and scale deployment from months or years to days.
+While FPGA technology has been available for decades, adoption of application acceleration has struggled to be successful in both the development of accelerators and the business model of selling custom hardware for traditional enterprises, due to time and cost in development infrastructure, hardware design, and at-scale deployment.
+With this offering, customers avoid the undifferentiated heavy lifting associated with developing FPGAs in on-premises data centers.

+**Q: What is an Amazon FPGA Image \(AFI\)?**

+The design that you create to program your FPGA is called an Amazon FPGA Image \(AFI\).
+AWS provides a service to register, manage, copy, query, and delete AFIs.
+After an AFI is created, it can be loaded on a running F1 instance.
+You can load multiple AFIs to the same F1 instance, and can switch between AFIs in runtime without reboot.
+This lets you quickly test and run multiple hardware accelerations in rapid sequence.
+You can also offer to other customers on the AWS Marketplace a combination of your FPGA acceleration and an AMI with custom software or AFI drivers.